Teus Mansion

 President Ramon F. Magsaysay

-An automobile mechanic, Magsaysay was appointed military governor of the province of Zambales due to his outstanding service as a guerrilla leader during the Pacific War.
-He then served two terms as Congressman for Zambales under the Liberal Party before being appointed as Secretary of National Defense by President Quirino.
-He won the Presidency under the Nacionalista Party during the elections of 1953.
+Originally an automobile mechanic, Ramon F. Magsaysay distinguished himself as a guerrilla leader during the Pacific War, leading to his appointment as military governor of Zambales.
+He later served two terms as Congressman for Zambales under the Liberal Party.
+Recognized for his leadership, he was appointed Secretary of National Defense by President Quirino.
+In 1953, Magsaysay won the presidency under the Nacionalista Party, marking a new chapter in Philippine leadership.

 President Carlos P. Garcia